 The government of the United Kingdom of Great Britain and Northern Ireland is classified as a constitutional monarchy, not unlike the governments of Spain, Sweden, Denmark, and Norway.
 In the United Kingdom, Queen Elizabeth holds ceremonial power.
-She is considered Head of State in the United Kingdom and all other member countries of the Commonwealth.
+She is considered Head of State in the United Kingdom and 15 other member countries of the Commonwealth realm (Antigua and Barbuda, Australia, Belize, Barbados, Canada, Grenada, Jamaica, New Zealand, Papua New Guinea, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Solomon Islands, The Bahamas and Tuvalu).
 While different political parties can hold the majority in Parliament, the Head of State remains the same through these inevitable governmental changes.
-No matter which political party holds majority, Parliament is still considered under the sovereign’s government.
+No matter which political party holds the majority, Parliament is still considered under the sovereign’s government.

 It is important to understand that only Parliament can pass laws and regulations.
 However, Queen Elizabeth holds the power to invite the chosen head of the majority party in the House of Commons to become Prime Minister, open new sessions of Parliament, give royal assent to acts of Parliament, and approve Orders and Proclamations of the Privy Council.
 It is paramount that the sovereign remains neutral in all political proceedings.
 Because of this, The Queen cannot vote or run for political office.
 As stated by the British Monarchy’s official website, “The Queen’s role is to provide continuity and the focus for national unity, and the Royal Family’s public role is based on identifying with every section of society, including minorities and special interest groups.”